sophgo/sophon-stream/element/algorithm/lprnet/README_EN.md

 > **Note**:

 1. For the `stage` parameter, it needs to be set to one or a combination of "pre", "infer", "post", and should be connected in order of preprocessing, inference, and post-processing stages.
-Allocating these three stages to three elements aims to make full use of TPU and CPU resources, improving detection efficiency.
+Allocating these three stages to three elements aims to make full use of resources, improving detection efficiency.